 Book Series: Politics, Institutions, and Public Policy in America

 Scott Frisch and I are co-editors of a series entitled Politics, Institutions, and Public Policy in America at Cambria Press.
 Our book series intended to showcase high-quality research contributions in political science.
 We believe that political science is relatively theory-rich and data-poor.
 As a result, we prefer studies that break new empirical ground over studies that solely focus on establishing new theoretical ground.
 We also believe that political science research has the capacity to address contemporary American politics in a way that is accessible to political professionals.
-Books in this series draw on the many and varied methodological approaches available to researchers without prejudice, but authors must have the capacity to communicate their methods, findings, and study implications to a broad audience.
+Books in this series draw on the many and varied methodological approaches available for researchers without prejudice, but authors must have the capacity to communicate their methods, findings, and study implications for a broad audience.
 To discuss your book project contact me at email@example.com.

 Office phone: 805-437-3309